Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Collision Avoidance Maneuver Design

 Lastly, the bounds on the slack variables

 are added to the problem.
-This convexification step is referred to lossless as it can be proved that the optimal solution of the covexified problem is also the optimal solution of the original one \cite{Liu2014}.
+This convexification step is referred to as lossless because it can be proved that the optimal solution of the convexified problem is also the optimal solution of the original one \cite{Liu2014}.